Together-Java/ModernJava/src/getting_started.md

 # Getting Started

 There are a lot of ways to "get set up" to run Java code.

+For the first chunk of this book it will only matter that you have the ability to run Java code.
+The guides below will be aiming to get you to that point.

+After the section

+## Chromebooks / Mobile Phones

+One is to get set up "for real."
+This means Java is fully set up on your system and all the comman

 For at least the first chunk of this, you should be able to get away with using the editor on [https://run.mccue.dev](https://run.mccue.dev).
 That might be the easiest.